wotbrew/idx/README.md

 _`idx` lets you treat your collection like a database_.

 This library provides clojure(script) data structures (maps, sets and vectors) that allow for secondary indexes.
-Providing alternative fast access paths to their elements.
+The indexes offer alternative fast access paths to their elements.

 Supports both Clojure and ClojureScript.